Help with your energy bills

 Social tariffs are discounted broadband and mobile deals for people on Universal Credit, Pension Credit and other benefits.

-A large number of broadband providers now offer discounted social tariff products, with some offering deals from as low as £15 per month.
-This could represent a saving of more than £180 per year, which is around 50% compared to the average cost of broadband.
+A large number of broadband providers now offer discounted social tariff products, with some offering deals from as low as £12 per month.
 Ofcom has more details on its website of those eligible for the social tariffs.

 Providers will often work with customers on a case-by-case basis to explore alternative agreements so do contact providers to find out your options.